cssnr/playdrift-extension/README.md

 # Browser Console

-You can view user profiles manually in your browser console using the following method.
+You can view user profiles manually in your browser console using the following methods.

+#### Console

 Make sure you are at `https://dominoes.playdrift.com/` and logged in before proceeding.